Ontario Use Of Force Training

 Topics for the online use of force and handuffing course is a follows:

-• Use of Force and Incident Articulation
+• Introduction to Use of Force and Ethical Considerations

-• Use of Force Final Exam
+• National Use of Force Model

 This Use of Force online course focuses on providing a foundation in: